jopela/wikistruct/README.md

-# Wikison
+# Wikison 0.1

-Get json articles from any (Media)Wiki project.
+Query the vast amount of knowledge stored in (Media)Wiki backed project.

 ## Features